DBV-Technology-LLC/ropeless_pi/README.md

 - [x] Draw dashed grey line between non-sequential traps in a trawl
 - [x] Only draw solid black line between consecutive traps in a trawl
 - [x] Fix manual placement trawl pos
+- [x] Allow inserting transponder into Trawl list at specific Position

+- [x] Fix Recover command button to execute same as "Mark Recovered"
+- [x] Add Delete Trawl button
+- [x] Mark trawl_ids as not selected anymore when dialog is closed

 ## TODO:

-- [ ] Fix Recover command button to execute same as "Mark Recovered"
+- [ ] Fix manual placement edit not changing trawl pos

-Trawl Creation Test...

-1. Add transponder to trawl at position 3
-2. Add transponder to trawl at position 2
-3. Add transponder to trawl at position 1
-4. Add transponder to trawl at position 5

-- [ ] Allow inserting transponder into Trawl list at specific Position
-- [ ] Do not draw line unless transponders are consecutive in trawl
+- [ ] Fix Deleting end point of Trawl not setting next largest point as end of trawl

-- [ ] Split trawl_id address space for USER defined
+- [ ] Split trawl_id address space for USER defined.
+Enforce range on Trawl id creation
-- [ ] Show trawl pos in status
+- [ ] Split trawl_id address space for CLOUD
+- [ ] Make sure Trawl is deleted when CLOUD units are out of scope / deleted
-- [ ] Trawl View show all transponders in trawl
+- [ ] Edit Trawl not working to change trawl num
+- [ ] Make dotted grey also Yellow on select
+- [ ] Hide info on right click for CLOUD positions -- No SN / Manuf
+- [ ] Cloud positions don't delete at the same time when moving boat?
+- [ ] Cloud radius not updating from preferences
+- [ ] Fix crash after laptop wakes from sleep
+- [ ] Update trawl list on timer / new trawls only show up when dialog re opened
+- [ ] Optionally allow "Recover" pop-up when Release status gets set to "Verified / Not Verified"
+- [ ] Cloud positions have red / green ring for ownership?
+- [ ] Distance round to M, add comma?
-- [ ] Trawl View Delete Trawl
+- [ ] Fix manual release to ask for MarkID?

 ### Bugs:
+- [ ] Opacity doesn't work for rectangles -- Remove entirely?
 - [ ] When sorting the list with a selected item it doesn't get "deselected" and color stays GOLDEN
 - [ ] List scrolls back up every refresh
 - [ ] Trawl gets un selected when transponder list is sorted?
+- [ ] Right clicking on table popup far to the right

 ### Maybe Later:
+- [ ] Add Initial Timestamp UTC to Transponder when it was first created // parse from GML
+- [ ] Add drop down to Filter transponder list by Trawl ID instead of Trawl Table
 - [ ] Support trawl_path lat/lon list
 - [ ] Add update flag to transponder obj to make rendering faster for non changing transponders ?
 - [ ] Create separate log file for NMEA only messages
+- [ ] Show trawl pos in status

 ### Maybe Never:
 - [ ] Fix text cutoff in "Transponder Status" Tab? -- commented out for now